Academic Leadership and Institutional Challenges

 There are a wide range of challenges which have put a lot of pressure academic leaders, such as lack of resources, lack of student engagement, changing priorities in the decision-making, growing bureaucracy and the added pressures of the Covid-19 pandemic.
 In some cases, leaders have to make quick operational decisions for short-run actions which make them behave more like managers and move them away from their real leadership role.

 When uncertainty is the main contextual feature, changing educational mechanisms while complying with the same quality standards becomes a provocative approach by itself.
 Finding the right strategies is not an easy task for academic leadership.
 They have to find the right balance between current needs and not only future vision of higher education institution, but immediate actions.
 Academic strategies must be a way of shaping the institutional behavior starting with concrete decisions today.
 Learning from experiences and good practices is a great opportunity in finding answers to academic leadership dilemmas.

 Suggested topics include but are not limited to:

-- Opportunities and threats in academic research; research strategies
+- Teaching and learning flexible strategies; opportunities and threats in academic research

 - Academic leadership and societal engagement